-Contributing to NZ's efforts to mitigate climate change and transition more quickly to a low emissions economy (in terms of reducing NZ's net emissions of greenhouse gases)
+Contributing to New Zealand's efforts to mitigate climate change and transition more quickly to a low-emissions economy (in terms of reducing New Zealand's net emissions of greenhouse gases):

-Climate change and emissions: The project will seek to reduce both embodied and operational emissions.
+The project will seek to reduce both embodied and operational emissions.
 This will be achieved in a number of ways including:

-- Providing for additional housing in a greenfield location that is much closer to Christchurch City (with associated reduction in commuter journeys) than the majority of zoned greenfield alternatives in the outer townships such as Kaiapoi, Rangiora, and Rolleston; - Ensuring that low carbon materials are used during the building phase (for example through encouraging greater use of timber); - Minimising paved areas in the development as much as possible; - Minimising the use of fossil fuel in the buildings; - Encouraging the uptake of solar on buildings through the design of buildings as 'solar ready';
+- Providing for additional housing in a greenfield location that is much closer to Christchurch City (with associated reduction in commuter journeys) than the majority of zoned greenfield alternatives in the outer townships such as Kaiapoi, Rangiora, and Rolleston; - Ensuring that low carbon materials are used during the building phase (for example through encouraging greater use of timber); - Minimising paved areas in the development as much as possible;

-Encouraging energy efficient building design;

-- Ensuring residential homes are 'EV ready' through adequate electrical capacity provision in garages; - Considering communal gardens or composting facilities; and

-Planting trees and shrubs as part of the development (i.e. enabling carbon sequestration through biological processes).
+- Minimising the use of fossil fuel in the buildings; - Encouraging the uptake of solar on buildings through the design of buildings as 'solar ready'; - Encouraging energy efficient building design; - Ensuring residential homes are 'EV ready' through adequate electrical capacity provision in garages; - Considering communal gardens or composting facilities; and - Planting trees and shrubs as part of the development (i.e. enabling carbon sequestration through biological processes).